anon998/simple-proxy-for-tavern/README.md

 ## Changelog

+### 2023-05-04

+- Added to abort the request when the stop streaming button is pressed.

 ### 2023-05-03

 - Added to cancel the previous request, at least when using koboldcpp and the horde, and wait for the previous request to finish before starting the new one.